Filmon-gh/weather-app/README.md

  - Forecast Information: Extend the app to retrieve and display weather forecasts for multiple days instead of just the current weather.
 Users can get a better understanding of the weather conditions over a specific period.
  - Temperature Conversion: The app could provide an option for users to choose between Celsius and Fahrenheit temperature units for displaying the weather information.
  - Graphical Visualization: Incorporate graphical visualization of weather data using charts or graphs.
 This feature provides users with a visual representation of temperature variations, humidity levels, or wind speeds over a specific period, improving data interpretation.
- - Multiple Cities: Enhance the app to support retrieving and displaying weather data for multiple cities at once.
-Users can enter a list of cities separated by commas to get weather information for each city in a consolidated output.

 ## Technology Used: